University of Botswana History Department

 Malawi (Chancellor College, Zomba).
 I have taught a number of courses

-especially in the areas of introductory European history, Britain and
+especially in the areas of European history, and research methods

 My first published work was on New Zealand foreign policy,